CSCI-340-Master/GithubIntro/README.md

 */
 ```

-* Add the code below as the first line of code within `main` routine of the file `introduction.cc`, commit this change (including the error) to your local repository, and then push the change to the remote repository.
+* Add the code below as the first line of code within `main` routine of the file `introduction.cpp`, commit this change (including the error) to your local repository, and then push the change to the remote repository.

 ```c++
 cut << "Data Structures are Important!!" << endl;   // Yes, I know there is a typo!!!